Premo36/DML2.X/README v2.5.txt

 3)Select them in the list on the left (click to select, click again to deselect) 4)Hit "PLAY", if it's just 1 mod it will start right away, if are multiple mods a window will pop up, if so:
 4b)Change the mod loading order.
 You can use the "UP" and "DOWN" button or the up/down arrow keys on your keyboard to move by one position a mod.
-   NOTE:You can hold "CTRL" while pressing  "UP" or "DOWN" (or the arrow keys on your keyboard) for moving a mod quickly to the top or the bottom of the list.
+	NOTE: You can use the arrow key to move the selected mod up/down, the delete key to remove it and pageUp/pageDown (Or the combo CTRL + UP/DOWN arrows/buttons) to move it to the top or the bottom of the list.

 Files in the list will be loaded starting from the top, remember that each time a file is loaded it will replace any stuff loaded previously.
 Let my try to explain it with a little example, you have the following setup: